CMYW BlogWhere our teachers explore yoga on and off the mat

 Shadow work is a difficult topic to write about.
 The Fall Equinox, also known as Mabon, on September 22 marks the beginning of the most beautiful time of the year in New England, but we have to start welcoming in the dark.
 Immediately after the equinox, night will be...read more

 Honor the Body By Kayla Beth Robillard “I’m too busy; I’m too tired to practice yoga or to meditate.”
 We have ALL been there!
 I've always had a good home practice with yoga and meditation; however; this past year I started to practice less and less.
-I found...read more
+I found myself...read more

 In my weekly Prenatal Yoga class, I often bring up a topic that I would like to hear more about in the Maternal Health Community.
 Mommy Empowerment.
 In this community, I am considered a “Birther.”
 A person who believes in the power, beauty, and sanctity of the...read more